rpm-software-management/dnf/doc/command_ref.rst

 ``dnf mark remove <package-specs>...``
     Unmarks the specified packages as installed by user.
 Whenever you as a user don't need a specific package you can mark it for removal.
 The package stays installed on the system but will be removed when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with `clean_requirements_on_remove` configuration option set to True is executed.
 You should use this operation instead of :ref:`\remove_command-label` if you're not sure whether the package is a requirement of other user installed packages on the system.

+``dnf mark group <package-specs>...``
+    Marks the specified packages as installed by group.
+This can be useful if any package was installed as a dependency or a user and is desired to be protected and handled as a group member like during group remove.

 .. _provides_command-label:

 ----------------